 - Massachusetts Historical Society - This independent research library founded in 1791 offers collections, exhibitions, public lectures, tours, seminars, teacher workshops, and a research library providing valuable resources on American history, life, and culture.

 - History & Culture at Cape Cod National Seashore - This website of the National Park Service offers information about archeology and maritime history of the outer Cape, including shipwrecks—such as the wreck of the H.M.S.
 Somerset.

 - Custom House Maritime Museum - Managed by the Newburyport Maritime Society, this museum includes model ships, shipwreck and salvage items, artifacts from far-off voyages, and models of Coast Guard Ships.

-- Online Museum of Underwater Archaeology - The site is designed to help underwater archaeologists and maritime historians present their research online to the public, including reports and photographs of current projects in the field.
+- Museum of Underwater Archaeology - The site is designed to help underwater archaeologists and maritime historians present their research online to the public, including reports and photographs of current projects in the field.
 Exhibit topics include colonial and U.S. Civil War shipwrecks.

 - CZ-Tip - Delve into the Mysteries of Maritime Massachusetts - This CZM tip offers intriguing stories on some strange and spooky sea stories that took place on and off the coast of Massachusetts, including details on the shipwrecks of the Whydah and the Jennie M. Carter.

 - CZ-Tip - Coastal Activities for Kids - Also by CZM, this tip offers ideas on places for families to explore and learn about the coastal environment, and includes details on museums, education centers, and parks devoted to history, maritime culture, and heritage.